 Has something gone wrong with your medical care, causing injuries or even the death of a family member?
 If so, it’s time you spoke with a qualified medical malpractice attorney that can honestly evaluate your case and pursue compensation, if needed.
-LaMarca Law Office, P.C., provides legal assistance to injured patients and their families in Jacksonville, IL and throughout the surrounding areas.
+LaMarca Law Office, P.C., provides legal assistance to injured patients and their families in Jacksonville Illinois and throughout the surrounding areas.
 As a local firm, we understand how hard these cases can be on the families of the injured person.
-Additionally, we offer over 24 years of legal experience, always looking to give you the best chance at a successful resolution to your case.
-Call to schedule a consultation of your legal needs.
+Additionally, we offer over 30 years of legal experience, always looking to give you the best chance at a successful resolution to your case.
+Call to schedule a consultation on your legal needs.

 What is medical malpractice?

 Medical malpractice is a term that is used to describe scenarios where a patient has been mistakenly treated by a doctor, nurse or other members of the medical field.
 These injuries may include physical problems and serious illnesses that can harm the quality of life and require high-cost treatments.
 Victims of these situations may be able to pursue compensation as part of a medical malpractice case that can cover medical treatments, lost wages, and much more.
 Talk to our staff for more details.